 - A footrest and lumbar support cushion will help to keep your legs and back straight thus ensuring good posture

 - A wrist rest at both your keyboard and computer mouse will give this area some support and cushioning

-Our friends over at Jan de Vries have a wide selection to choose but my personal favourite would have to be Heath and Heather’s Peppermint Tea which is 100% organic and has a light, refreshing flavour – just what you need to pick you up whilst at work!
+My personal favourite would have to be peppermint tea which has a light, refreshing flavour – just what you need to pick you up whilst at work!